Questions to ask yourself

 What you will be able to do

-Identify when Indigenous Canadians received the right to vote.
+Identify when Indigenous peoples received the right to vote in Canada.

 Describe residential schools and reserve life in Quebec.